vatesfr/xen-orchestra/doc/vm_usage/README.md

 # Virtual machines

-VM are the core interest of virtualization.
+VMs are the core interest of virtualization.
 That's why they are first in this documentation.
 The VM view contains all you need to interact with a virtual machine:

 ![](./assets/vmview.png)